jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/heuristic_miner.md

 ## Filtering

-There are five filtering parameters in the current implementation of the heuristic miner: the **SPM filter**, **node frequency**, **edge frequency**, **minimum frequency**, and the **dependency threshold**.
+There are four filtering parameters in the current implementation of the heuristic miner: the **SPM filter**, **node frequency**, **edge frequency** and the **dependency threshold**.

 The **SPM value** ranges from 0.0 to 1.0 and reflects the semantic quality of a node.
 It defines the threshold below which nodes are considered low-quality due to low frequency or high complexity, and may be removed for abstraction.

-The **node frequency** value is in the range of 0.0 to 1.0.
-It filters out nodes that appear too rarely in the log.
-Nodes below this threshold are removed after the SPM filtering step.
+The **node frequency (normalized)** value is in the range of 0.0 to 1.0.
+It filters out nodes that appear too rarely in the log, relative to the most frequent node.
+The **node frequency (absolute)** value is an integer count of event occurrences in the log.
+It filters out nodes below a chosen absolute frequency.

-The **edge frequency** value is in the range of 0.0 to 1.0.
-It filters out transitions (edges) that occur too infrequently in the log.
-These edges are removed before utility-based edge filtering is applied.
+The **edge frequency (normalized)** value is in the range of 0.0 to 1.0.
+It filters out transitions (edges) that occur too infrequently in the log, relative to the most frequent edge.

-The **minimum frequency** filters out edges, that have a lower frequency than that threshold.
-The range of this threshold is from 0 to the maximum edge frequency.
-Additionally, nodes with a lower frequency are also removed.
+The **edge frequency (absolute)** value counts the raw number of times one event is directly followed by another.
+Edges below this threshold are removed.

 The **dependency threshold** is in the range of 0.0 to 1.0.
 It removed edges, that have a lower dependency score than that threshold.